 All this may sound like sci-fi now, but it suffices to remember that many jobs such as giving personalized assistance, driving a vehicle or engaging in phone calls like a real person were deemed activities that could only be performed by humans just a few years back.
 Today, we have artificial personal assistants, autonomous vehicles, and machines that can engage in natural conversations over the phone, and even compose music.
-Although they are not (yet) as effective as a human, the progress in technology will eventually make them equally or even more capable.
+Although they are not (yet) as effective as a human, technological progress will eventually make them equally or even more capable.
 After all, Rome wasn’t built in a day.

 Respected futurist Ray Kurzweil and other prominent figures in the field have predicted that AI will surpass human intelligence by the half of this century (Kurzweil sets the date at 2045), which means at that point any kind of job, including software development, can be done autonomously by machines.
 I’m not quite sure about the timing of these predictions but, interestingly, if we consider today’s level of automation as the 6th and the time at which muscular power has been completely replaced with machines (steam-powered machinery were deployed at industrial scales at about the end of the 18th century), some back-of-the-envelope computations reveal that it has taken on average about 40 years to reach each level.
 Thus, about 40 years from now (by 2060 that is) human-like thinking machines should be a reality.

 History and current trends indicate that technology will continue to progressively replace human skills, and consequently coding too will eventually be replaced by automated processes.
 From a business point of view coders are, in a sense, the factory workers of the IT industry, albeit with different skills.
-They represent a cog in the machine with an attached cost and will almost certainly face the same fate as soon as suitable technology to take their place is developed.
+They represent a cog in the machine with an attached cost and will almost certainly face the same fate as soon as suitable technology that can replace them is developed.
 It’s not a matter of “if” but “when”.
 However, this doesn’t necessarily mean that coders will be out of the game altogether.
 After all, even though automation in manufacturing has contributed to the slashing of many jobs, it is to be noted that factory workers are still present in many industries for tasks where the use of technology is still impractical or not convenient, or re-skilled and shifted on to other roles working alongside the machines.

 Software development will require less and less “raw coding” and more abstract work in specialized domains.
-Developing higher level models, processes and data (knowledge) will be more important than implementing details, as we will have to work (and maybe compete) with thinking machines that use knowledge to implement solutions faster, and possibly even better, than us.
-The computer programmers of the future will have turned into something different from the ones we know today, probably closer to a solution architect, business analyst, product developer, domain expert, or a mix thereof, with a skill set that’s no longer heavily focused on mere analytical thinking and mechanical problem solving.
+Producing higher level models, processes and data (knowledge) will be more important than implementing details, as we will have to work (and maybe compete) with intelligent machines that use knowledge to implement solutions faster, and possibly even better, than us.
+The computer programmers of the future will have turned into something different from the ones we know today, probably closer to a business analyst, product developer, domain expert, or a mix thereof, with a skill set that’s no longer heavily focused on mere analytical thinking and mechanical problem solving.
 They will posses more “soft skills”, as they call them, that are not typical of today’s coders and for which, perhaps, humans will be better than machines for a long time.

-UPDATE, November 2019: The following interesting studies about this topic have popped up recently
+UPDATE: The following interesting studies about this topic have popped up recently